DMW2151/building-on-dok8s/readme.md

 master_port:6379
 ```

 Excellent, this suggests that our "new" node has joined the cluster as a slave of `redis-node-1.redis-headless.redis.svc.cluster.local`.
-Just as writes were initially restricted to `redis-node-0`, I'd now expect writes to be restrited to `redis-node-1`.
+Just as writes were initially restricted to `redis-node-0`, I'd now expect writes to be restricted to `redis-node-1`.

 ## Conclusion